gallandarakhneorg/autolatex/README.txt

         the value must ve overridden.
 If translator is not given then "generation" is the default prefix.

     -v  Each time this option was specified, AutoLaTeX is more verbose.
+Note that 1) if you put 5 times the -v option on the command line, AutoLaTeX will consider the Perl warnings as errors; 2) if you put 6 times the -v option on the command line, AutoLaTeX is stopping immediately, and is displaying the current configuration in memory.

     --version
         Display the version of AutoLaTeX.